Langtang Valley Trek - 14 Days

 • Fresh and local meals are served (breakfast, lunch, dinner).

-• Eightseeing at the inner core of Kathmandu Valley with experienced and certified guides.
+• Seeing the inner core of Kathmandu Valley with experienced and certified guides.

-• Experience certified trekking guide for the entire trek.
+• experienced certified trekking guide for the entire trek.

 • All the transportation facilities are included as per the itinerary.